You’ve heard James Lord Pierpont. Everyone has. And in three weeks’ time, you’ll hope you never have to hear his music again.

 * * *

 The Christmas holiday actually began in ancient Rome — and so did Italian cookies.
-The New England Historical Society’s new book, 24 Historic Italian Christmas Cookie Recipes, tells you how to make those delicious treats.
+The New England Historical Society’s book, 24 Historic Italian Christmas Cookie Recipes, tells you how to make those delicious treats.
 It also bring you the history of the Italian immigrants who brought them to New England.
-Available now in paperback and as an ebook on Amazon; just click here.
+Click here to order your copy today.

 Image of historical marker By Deirdre 14:42, 28 February 2007 (UTC) – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=1726520.